martinstarkov/ecs/README.md

 ## Systems

 Systems cache entities with matching components.
 When declaring a system, one must inherit from the templated `ecs::System<>` base class and pass the components which each entity in the system must contain.
-The system class provides a virtual `Update()` function which can be overloaded and called later via the manager.
+The system class provides a virtual `Update()` function which can be overridden and called later via the manager.

 `ecs::System` contains a cached variable called `entities` which is a vector of tuples containing an entity handle followed by references to the required components.
 The `entities` vector can be looped through using structured bindings and automatically adds / removes relevant entities when their component makeup changes.
 ```c++